Italian Genealogy Research: Where it Begins

 Accessing Italian genealogy records

 Many provincial/state archives have been digitizing records for years.
 Often they began with military conscription records, the focus of research requests from around the world.
-For example, the Cosenza province’s digitization project is one of the largest and is free for anyone to view after registering with the website.
+For example, the Cosenza province’s digitization project is one of the largest and is free for anyone to view.
+You just have to register with the website.
 The Gorizia province has a PDF index to service records and a searchable database of conscription records.

 Ancestry.com has more than 150 databases of Italian records, including civil registrations.
 Most of these records are separated by town and province, but some have been combined and indexed into databases by record type.
 A few other databases of interest include Italy Historical Postcards, Order Sons of Italy in America Lodge Records and Order Sons of Italy in America Mortuary Fund Claims.